-The Master's examination comprises a further professional qualification degree which goes beyond the first degree in the field of Biochemistry.
-In completing the Master's examination, students demonstrate that they have obtained well-founded basic knowledge beyond that gained in a first degree as well as a systematic orientation and in-depth proficiency in the field of Biochemistry, and have developed the ability to process academic questions in their Master's subject independently using the relevant methods.
+The Master's examinations in Geoscience, Geoecology and Applied & Environmental Geoscience comprise further professional qualification degrees which go beyond the first degree in these fields.
+In completing the Master's examination, students demonstrate that they have obtained well-founded basic knowledge beyond that gained in a first degree as well as a systematic orientation and in-depth proficiency in their chosen area, and have developed the ability to process academic questions in their Master's subject independently using the relevant methods.